 Where appropriate, treatment includes consulting with and involving the child's family.

 Children who do not respond to trauma-focused CBT may be offered EMDR.

 PTSD and driving

-Post-traumatic stress disorder (PTSD) may affect your ability to drive safely, so you should inform the Driver and Vehicle Licensing Agency (DVLA) about your condition.
+Post-traumatic stress disorder (PTSD) may affect your ability to drive safely.
+Ask your GP whether you should inform the Driver and Vehicle Licensing Agency (DVLA) about your condition.